utkarshcse2026/SkillSetEquity/README.md

-The website is deploy on firebase hosting
+The website is deployed using firebase hosting
 # Deploy Link
 link - "https://emailpasswordlogin-5e376.web.app/"